Ecotricity logotype 0345 555 7100

 What's the lifecycle carbon impact of your wardrobe?

 From how they’re made to how they’re disposed of, every item of clothing produced has what’s called a lifecycle carbon impact.
 A lifecycle carbon impact is the potential amount of greenhouse gases released into the environment, from raw material extraction to the end of a product’s life (the ‘cradle to grave’ impact).
-This is measured in kilograms of CO2 eq (or carbon dioxide equivalent), a standard unit for measuring carbon footprints.
+This is measured in kilograms of CO2e (or carbon dioxide equivalent), a standard unit for measuring carbon footprints.

 We looked at a simple get-up that anyone of us might wear to see what impact we’re dressing in: